cauaMascena/cauaMascena/README.md

 <h1 align="center">Hi!
-I'm Caua and this is my GitHub 😉</h1>
+I'm Cauã and this is my GitHub 🙂</h1>

-- 🌱 I’m currently learning Front-end, Back-end web, Mobile.
+- 🌱 in constant learning.